aelesbao/git-recursive/README.md

 # git-recursive

-Execute git operations in multiple repositories
+An easy way to execute git operations in multiple repositories.
+Useful when you want to keep your organization's repos up-to-date.

 ## Usage